On the physics of the $so_q(4)$ hydrogen atom: Conclusion

-In this work we constructed a $q$-deformed version of the energy spectrum of the hydrogen atom by deforming the commutation relations of the $so(4)$ dynamical symmetry by means of the $su_q(2)$ quantum group.
-In this setting, the actions of $I_{\pm}$ $J_{\pm}$ are analogous to the undeformed ones, replacing the coefficients by $q$-numbers.
-This enables us to use the eigenvalues of $\mathbf{I}^2$ and $\mathbf{J}^2$ and the relations among them to find the discrete part of the spectrum, which now depends on two quantum numbers.
+In this work we constructed a physically consistent $q$-deformed version of the energy spectrum of the hydrogen atom by deforming the commutation relations of the $so(4)$ dynamical symmetry using the $su_{q}(2)$ quantum group.
+In this setting, the actions of $I_{\pm}$ and $J_{\pm}$ are analogous to the undeformed ones, with the coefficients replaced by $q$-numbers.

-This leads to a partial breaking of the degeneracy of the energy levels, due to the fact that, although $\mathbf{I}^2$ and $\mathbf{J}^2$ are still diagonal, their eigenvalues have an extra dependence on $m$ and $p$.
-The degeneracy is not completely removed because of the constraint $m=\pm p$ and the invariance of the energy under $m\rightarrow -m$.
+The resulting Hilbert space is smaller, and the degeneracy of the energy spectrum is partially broken, due to the fact that, although $\mathbf{I}^{2}$ and $\mathbf{J}^{2}$ are still diagonal, their eigenvalues have an extra dependence on $m$ and $p$.
+The degeneracy is not completely removed because of the constraint $m=\pm p$ and the invariance of the energy under $m\rightarrow-m$.
 The residual degeneracy does not depend on $j$.
 The number of states corresponding to each value of the quantum number $j$ is smaller than in the usual case.